DevMountain/Day-IX/README.md

 ###Step 16: Handle tableViewCellSelection
 - Set listViewController as the delegate of it's tableView
 - in the didSelectRow method immediately deselect the cell
+- instantiate the detailViewController
+- run 'updateWithDictionary' on the detailViewController and pass in the dictionary for the indexPath.row
+- present the detailViewController

 ###Step 17: Update save in your detailViewController
 - Add an Entry property to the detailViewController